|Fee Type||Total Average Fee|

 The average Bachelor of Laws [LLB] course fees ranges from INR 22,000-2,00,000 per annum.
 While this may vary from college to college depending on infrastructure, prestige and other factors, government and management quota also provide for a change in course fees for beneficiaries.

 The duration for the Bachelor of Laws [LLB] course is 3 years divided into 6 semesters.
 LLB course in correspondence can be pursued by students part-time or full time.
-To practice law before the courts or tribunals in the country, they have to enrol and clear the exam by the Legal education apex body in India i.e. Bar Council of India.
+To practice law before the courts or tribunals in the country, they have to enroll and clear the exam by the Legal education apex body in India i.e. Bar Council of India.

 Students who do not wish to practice as advocates are eligible to take up LLB courses too.
 The LLB course syllabus mentioned below is followed by most colleges in India but minor variations from college to college are often noticed.